 Before I first began working with gender dysphoric adults in 1994, I thought I would serve many wives and few husbands.
 The reason?
-I had been married to a man who came out as a woman, and I understood the deep ambiguities affecting a spouse’s decision of whether or not to stay together.
-I knew all the hurt, angry and fearful ways wives felt and thought:
+I had been married to an AMAB (affirmed male at birth) who came out as herself, a woman, and I understood the deep ambiguities affecting a spouse’s decision of whether or not to stay together.
+I knew all the hurt, angry and fearful ways wives felt and thought, and the myths:

 - Denial: “It’s a sickness and therapy will fix him”

 - Fear: “I’ve got to keep the kids from knowing/seeing “her” or it will damage them and ruin their lives”